 In other cases, however, the employee might not have a duty to assign the invention, or might only have to give the employer a shop right, which is a type of nonexclusive license.

 To determine how these rules apply to you, you must know your employment status.
 Employees are classified under these rules as either employed to invent or noninventive.

-If your invention was outside the scope of employment and unrelated to your employer’s business, but you did use employer resources (for example, developed it on company time or using company equipment), you might still be able to retain ownership.
-But your employer would likely have a shop right as described in the following section.
+However, a person employed to invent may be able to keep ownership of an independent invention.
+The clearest example of an independent invention is one that is conceived outside the scope of employment unrelated to the employer’s business, and developed without any employer assistance.
+If your invention meets that criteria, but you did use employer resources (for example, developed it on company time or using company equipment), you might still be able to retain ownership.
+But your employer would likely have a shop right, as described in the following section.

-However, the employer may be entitled make, use and sell the invention without the employee’s permission and without paying the employee for the use if: the employee used the employer’s resources in conceiving the invention or reducing it to practice (building and testing it or filing a patent application)—for example, the employee did a substantial amount of the work during business hours or used the employer’s equipment, or the invention was closely related to the employee’s job duties, or the employee allowed the employer to promote the invention with a reasonable expectation of royalty-free use by the employer.
+However, the employer might be entitled to make, use and sell the invention without the employee’s permission and without paying the employee for the use if the employee used the employer’s resources in conceiving the invention or reducing it to practice (perhaps by building and testing it or filing a patent application).
+This might apply if, for example, the employee did a substantial amount of the work during business hours or used the employer’s equipment, or if the invention was closely related to the employee’s job duties, or if the employee allowed the employer to promote the invention with a reasonable expectation of royalty-free use by the employer.

 This type of license is called a “shop right.”
-It is nonexclusive (it does not prevent an employee-inventor from transferring patent rights to others) and nontransferable by the employer.
+It is nonexclusive (it does not prevent an employee-inventor from transferring patent rights to others) and is nontransferable by the employer.

 You need only be concerned about shop rights if the invention was created on the employer’s time or using the employer’s resources (materials, supplies or trade secrets).
 If it wasn’t, the shop right rule is irrelevant.